Cannonb4ll/laravel-philips-hue/README.md

     dd($hue->lights()->all());
 });
 ```

-⚠ **NOTE:** To request a username, you will have to physically press the 'link' button on your bridge.
-After you pressed it, you have 30 seconds to get your username.

 Now visit your application with /start-hue at the end so oAuth2 login can begin.
 You will be prompted to allow your own application permissions, accept this, you will be redirected to your own application.